firstpromoter/fpr-instructions/integrations/django.md

 1. Locate the template file where you want to add the script.
 2. Find the head tag.
-3. Based on how you capture your emails, use any of the scripts below
+3. Based on how you capture your emails, use any of the scripts below.

 ```html
 &lt;!--if you store the user email on a session variable--&gt;